 1.2.3 The WMO Hydrological Observing System

-1.2.3.1 The WMO Hydrological Observing System (WHOS) shall comprise hydrological observations, initially focusing on water level and discharge, and shall include the World Hydrological Cycle Observing System (WHYCOS) which is intended to improve basic observation activities, strengthen international cooperation and promote the free exchange of data in the field of hydrology.
+1.2.3.1 The WMO Hydrological Observing System (WHOS) shall comprise hydrological observations and shall include the World Hydrological Cycle Observing System (WHYCOS) which is intended to improve basic observation activities, strengthen international cooperation and promote the free exchange of data in the field of hydrology.

 Note: The composition of WMO hydrological observations is provided in Technical Regulations (WMO-No. 49), Volume III – Hydrology, Chapter D.1.2.

-1.2.3.2 The purpose of WHOS shall be to provide real-time streamflow data (both water level and discharge) from participating National Hydrological Services.
+1.2.3.2 The purpose of WHOS shall be to provide real-time and historical hydrological data from participating National Hydrological Services.

 1.2.3.3 Members providing hydrological observations to the WHOS shall operate in accordance with the procedures and practices set out in the present volume, Part I, sections 2, 3, 4 and 7.